veev/DataArtFall2019/README.md

 * [Abundant Images and the Collective Sublime,](http://circulationexchange.org/articles/abundantimages.html) Kate Palmer Albers

 October 1st – Week 5.
-Topic survey & technical workshop (RiTA)
+Topic survey & technical workshop (RiTA) - [slides shown in class](https://drive.google.com/open?id=1LCXJCgXhX0heUj35XBH9nhyYC_62FYkc)

 **Assignment**
 * **Archival Annotation:** Using an archive of your choosing, create a piece that calls attention to the underlying logic behind the archive